-- IT Operations need to have visibility into the performance and availability of applications and infrastructure to quickly repair or report issues to be remediated, to ensure services are delivered to all customers without interruption.
+- IT Operations need to have visibility into the performance and availability of applications and infrastructure to quickly repair or report issues to be remediated and to ensure services are delivered to all customers without interruption.

-- CIOs / CTOs need to ensure full visibility and awareness of key systems and applications, ensuring that business leaders are able to operate the business without interruption or incident.
+- CIOs / CTOs need to ensure full visibility and awareness of key systems and applications to ensure that business leaders are able to operate the business without interruption or incident.

-- Business leaders need to know End User Experience and Application and Infrastructure Performance so they can operate the business effectively and serve customers with speed and efficiency.
+- Business leaders need to understand the end user experience, application performance, and infrastructure performance so they can operate the business effectively and serve customers with speed and efficiency.

-- DevOps / SREs need to ensure services are delivered to all customers without interruption, providing stakeholders with visibility into the Performance and Availability of applications and infrastructure which will allow for them to be best informed and aware.
+- DevOps / SREs need to ensure services are delivered to all customers without interruption and provide stakeholders with visibility into the performance and availability of applications and infrastructure, which will allow for them to be best informed and aware.

 - DevSecOps need to provide insights into the lower and production environments, to increase accountability for security, and deliver secure services faster with reduced business and customer risk.